typelevel/kittens/README.md

 ### Three modes of derivation

-Kittens provides three objects for derivation `cats.derived.auto`, `cats.derived.cached` and `cats.derived.semi` The recommended best practice is going to be a semi auto one:
+Kittens provides three objects for derivation `cats.derived.auto`, `cats.derived.cached` and `cats.derived.semi`.
+The recommended best practice is the semiauto one:

 ```scala
 import cats.derived